spathak99/goApp/README.md

 # goApp
-Building an app for weightlifters in go and react native
+Building a sociak media app for weightlifters in go